fcenedes/rqe-quick/README.md

 ✅ **Beautiful CLI Interface**
 - Rich terminal output with tables and colors
+- Schema visualization with field types and generators
 - Animated progress bars with spinners
 - Flexible command-line options
 - Compare any combination of approaches